Equivariant Contrastive Learning for Sequential Recommendation: PRELIMINARIES

 Given the user representation ${h^u}$, the following mild augmentation strategies can be applied: \begin{itemize} \item \textbf{Perturbation}.
 It obtains the random noise according to the representation $h^u$ for augmentation.
 Formally, given the $h^u$ in a $d$-dimensional embedding space, the perturbation operation can be implemented in the following way:

 The noise vectors $\Delta$ are subject to the following constraints:

-As elaborated in SimGCL~\cite{perturb}, the constraints contribute to controlling the magnitude of $\Delta$ and the deviation of $h^u$, which help to retain most of the information from the original representation and meanwhile keep some variance.
-Note that for each representation, the added random noises are different. \item \textbf{Normalization}.
+As elaborated in SimGCL~\cite{perturb}, the constraints contribute to controlling the magnitude of $\Delta$ and the deviation of $h^u$, which help to retain most of the information from the original representation while still maintaining some variance.
+It is worth noting that the random noise added to each presentation is different. \item \textbf{Normalization}.
 It directly applies normalization operation on $h^u$.
 The operation preserves most of the information of the original representation while also adjusting the entire representation space in a gentle way to generate positive samples.
 Meanwhile, it helps alleviate popularity bias, as demonstrated in previous NISER~\cite{norm}.
 The operation can be implemented as follows:

 \end{itemize}